 When using the NASM-compatible parser, causes Yasm to warn about labels found alone on a line without a trailing colon.
 While these are legal labels in NASM syntax, they may be unintentional, due to typos or macro definition ordering.

 Selects a specific output style for error and warning messages.
 The default is “gnu” style, which mimics the output of gcc.
-The “vc” style is also available, which mimics the output of Microsoft's Visual C++ compiler.
+The “vc” style is also available, which mimics the output of Microsoft’s Visual Studio compiler.

 This option is available so that Yasm integrates more naturally into IDE environments such as Visual Studio or Emacs, allowing the IDE to correctly recognize the error/warning message as such and link back to the offending line of source code.